Athena-OS/athena/README.md

 * Better performance: pacman is faster than apt
 * Focused: Athena can be developed and maintained down to the smallest detail
 * Much more security tools: Athena can rely on BlackArch repository, that contains much more security tools than Debian repositories
-* reedom: during the installation, you can choose to build your Athena with any resource or service you need.
+* Freedom: during the installation, you can choose to build your Athena with any resource or service you need.
 * Documentation: Arch Linux is very well documented on Internet for any need

 Athena's environment is based on GNOME Wayland that provide exciting features the user can enjoy!